20 May What is Klonopin? Uses, side effects,withdrawal symptoms and more

 Once a person has become totally dependent on the drug to the point that they need it to function in day-to-day life, they have become fully addicted.
 Battling addiction alone is never a good idea.
 It is always best to get professional medical help.

 Klonopin is a long-acting medication which means that withdrawal can take hours to days to begin and may persist for several days or even weeks depending on factors like length of use and how much was taken over that course of time.

-Symptoms range from mild irritability, anxiousness, fever, sweating, fatigue, and vomiting to the return of symptoms that were being treated by the drug, such as pain, anxiety, or even seizures.
 It is also possible while withdrawing from Klonopin that symptoms are intermittent, coming and going as the drug leaves the person’s system and the body gradually readjusts.

 Health factors also play a role in the severity of withdrawal.
 A person may experience more dire consequences if they have underlying health conditions that conflict with the withdrawal symptoms.
 For these reasons, it is never a good idea to quit using Klonopin outright, nor should a person try to quit without medical supervision.

 If you know someone addicted to Klonopin and are ready to get them the help they need, call Elite Home Detox today.
 Rather than dealing with a rehab center and having no privacy, we come to you with our trained medical staff to support your detox.

 EHD Can Help You Through The Withdrawal Process